oschonrock/hibp/README.md

 ## Other utilities

-`./build/gcc/release/hibp-topn`    : reduce a db to the N most common passwords (saves diskspace)
+`hibp-topn`    : reduce a db to the N most common passwords (saves diskspace)

-`./build/gcc/release/hibp-convert` : convert a text file into a binary file or vice-a-versa
+`hibp-convert` : convert a text file into a binary file or vice-a-versa

-`./build/gcc/release/hibp-sort`    : sort a binary file using external disk space (takes 3x space on disk)!
+`hibp-sort`    : sort a binary file using external disk space (takes 3x space on disk)!

-In each case, for all options run `program_name --help`.
+In each case, for all options run `program-name --help`.

 ## Under the hood